 Although at the time Israel informed the United Nations that its measures constituted and municipal integration rather than annexation, later rulings by Israeli Supreme Court upheld the government's view that East Jerusalem had become part of Israel.
 Israel conducted a census of Arab residents in the areas annexed.

-On 18 april 1968, an expropriation order by the Israeli Ministry of Finance more than doubled the size of the Jewish Qaurter, evicting its Arab residents and seizing over 700 buildings of which only 105 belonged to pre-1948 Jewish inhabitants.
+On 18 April 1968, an expropriation order by the Israeli Ministry of Finance more than doubled the size of the Jewish Quarter, evicting its Arab residents and seizing over 700 buildings of which only 105 belonged to pre-1948 Jewish inhabitants.

 The old quarter was thus extended into the Mughrabi Harat Abu Sa'ud, and other quarters steeped in Arab and Palestinian history.

-The order designated these areas for public use, but were intended for Jews alone.
+The order designated these areas for public use but was intended for Jews alone.
 The government offered 200 Jordanian dinars to each displaced Arab family.